Skip to content

 #Method 3: Disable Your VPN

-If you use a VPN, turn it off before making any Google Pay transaction.
-Google’s fraud detection system compares your IP location against your billing country.
-When we tested this on a Galaxy S24 with a US billing address and a UK VPN server active, the OR-IEH-01 error appeared within seconds of attempting a purchase.
+If you use a VPN, turn it off before any Google Pay transaction.
+Google’s fraud detection compares your IP location against your billing country.
+When we tested this on a Galaxy S24 with a US billing address and a UK VPN server active, the OR-IEH-01 error appeared when we attempted an app purchase, and the profile stayed locked until we toggled the VPN off.

-On Android, go to Settings > Network & internet > VPN and toggle it off.
-On iPhone, check Settings > General > VPN & Device Management.
+On Android: Settings > Network & internet > VPN.
+On iPhone: Settings > General > VPN & Device Management.
 Based on Google’s Payments troubleshooting documentation, using a proxy or VPN can result in transaction declines.

 #Method 4: Complete Identity Verification

-Google sometimes needs you to prove who you are.
-Check your Gmail inbox for a message from Google Payments asking for documents.
+Google sometimes needs you to prove who you are before lifting the freeze on your own account.
+Check your Gmail inbox for a message from Google Payments asking for documents, since ignoring that request is itself a privacy-law-aligned safeguard against unauthorized account use.

 1. Search “verify your identity” in Gmail and click the verification link